rd-alliance/metadata-catalog-data/README.md

   - `dbtools` contains code for migrating data between MSD, MSCv1 and MSCv2 databases.

+  - `maintenance-mode` contains an HTML template for use when the Catalog is down for maintenance.

   - `users` contains code that can be used to (un)block users.

   - `vocab` contains Python v3 code used to generate the Metadata Standards